2005 US Open – Women's singles

 Kim Clijsters defeated Mary Pierce in the final, 6–3, 6–1 to win the women's singles tennis title at the 2005 US Open.
-It was her first major singles title and first of an eventual three US Open titles.
+It was her first major singles title, following four runner-up finishes in major finals.

 Svetlana Kuznetsova was the defending champion, but was defeated by Ekaterina Bychkova in the first round.
-Kuznetsova became the first US Open champion to lose in the first round of her title defense.
+Kuznetsova was the first US Open champion to lose in the first round of their title defense.

-This was the first major tournament in which Maria Sharapova competed as the world No. 1.
-She was defeated in the semifinals by Clijsters.
-This was also the final major appearance for former world No. 2 and 1994 Wimbledon champion Conchita Martínez.
+This marked the final major appearance of former world No. 2 and 1994 Wimbledon champion Conchita Martínez.